SAP/curated-resources-for-domain-driven-design/blog/0002-core-concepts.md

 Domains and Subdomains in Domain-Driven Design

 In Domain-Driven Design (DDD), a domain is the most vital concept.
-It refers to the space of the problem for which we are acting, its entities, its behavior and rules.
+It refers to the space of the problem for which we are acting, its aggregates and entities, its behavior and rules.

 A domain can have several meanings within DDD.
 It can refer to the totality of the company's domain, an area, sector or process of the company, or a domain that serves as support for the business.